maaolawuyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Write a script that sets the permission to the file hello as file owner and group with no permission other user with all permission
+Write a script that sets the mode of the file hello to this: -rwxr-x-wx